Pain on the outside of the elbow is a common problem.

 There is often tenderness, swelling and stiffness and it can affect hand function and grip strength.

 Here we will look at the most common causes of pain on the outside of the elbow, what causes them, typical symptoms and the best treatment options for each.
+If your pain is more around the back of your elbow, check out the posterior elbow pain article.

 Common causes of pain on the outside of the elbow are: